FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-tuple.md

 `TUPLE()` is a mathematical function that returns an ordered list of values corresponding to and derived from a supplied argument.

-It can be used in SELECT statements or the `BULK INSERT...TRANSFORM` clause.

 ## Before you begin

 * [SELECT statement](/docs/sql-guide/statements/statement-select)